WEA's Role in the Recalibration Study: Advocating for Educators' Input

 The recalibration study employs a multifaceted approach in analyzing each component of the funding model.
 The study begins by conducting an up-to-date literature review of all current research specific to the topic of inquiry.
 From there, it is determined how these methods are best implemented at the classroom level, taking into consideration the specific context of Wyoming classrooms.
 Then, the cost is calculated for securing and providing those resources.
 Case studies are also utilized to examine improving and/or high-performance schools to see how these best practices can be implemented in Wyoming classrooms.
 Finally, the recalibration study also utilizes six different professional judgment panels across the state, consulting with a variety of practitioners and experts in the field.

 At the interim Management Council meeting earlier this year, WEA delivered public comment advocating that the study utilizes and consults with Wyoming educators, administrators, and paraprofessionals to truly understand how education services are delivered—not just in the state of Wyoming—but from region to region and school to school.
-The Wyoming Education Association recognizes that—while the methods that Picus and Odin employ to conduct the recalibration study are sound and yield high-quality results—it is vital that Wyoming educators be consulted throughout the process.
+The Wyoming Education Association recognizes that—while the methods that Picus, Odden and Associates employ to conduct the recalibration study are sound and yield high-quality results—it is vital that Wyoming educators be consulted throughout the process.
 Educators’ firsthand knowledge of Wyoming education is invaluable to a successful recalibration study and the implementation of any recommendation.

 The WEA lobbying team will continue to work diligently to ensure that the Wyoming State Legislature adopts all necessary recommendations to maintain the state’s compliance with our constitutionally mandated funding model.